-Figure 9 (Preliminary): Typical press-in diagram of a module with Eye Of the Needle (EON) pins
+Figure 9: Typical press-in diagram of a module with 7 pins

 8.3 Disassembling a driver PCB

 8.3.1 PCB larger than Module

 An automatic press machine or a hand press can be used to disassemble the module and driver PCB.
 The recommended tooling and setup of the tools and module can be seen on Figure 10: Recommended setup for disassembly.
 Disassembly steps: